-- to give an online presentation of the project, explaining its importance in the field of digital preservation, to the Judging Panel week commencing 5th October 2020. - to provide good quality visual material at least three images (e.g. project team, location shots, screen shots, products) - of the project to be used in publicity material relating to the Award and/or the Awards ceremony. - To provide three short 'soundbites' which succinctly describe the aims and activities of the nomination, to be used to introduce the finalist at the awards ceremony.
+- Submit a 3-minute lightning video outlining the key elements of the initiative.
+More details will be provided at this stage. - With the exception of the Student Award, attend an online interview with the Judging Panel week commencing 11th July 2022, explaining the importance of the initiative the field of digital preservation. - Provide good quality visual material at least three hi-res jpeg images (e.g., project team, location shots, screen shots, products) - of the project to be used in publicity material relating to the Award and/or the Awards ceremony.